databricks/databricks-sql-python/docs/execute_async.md

 # Note about direct result queries

-To minimise network roundtrips for small queries, Databricks will eagerly return a query result if the query completes within five seconds.
+To minimise network roundtrips for small queries, Databricks will eagerly return a query result if the query completes within five seconds and its results can be sent in a single response.
 This means that `execute_async()` may take up to five seconds to return control back to your calling code.
-When this happens, `AsyncExecution.is_available` will evaluate `False` and the query result will have already been cached in this `AsyncExecution` object.
-Calling `get_results()` will not invoke a network round-trip.
+When this happens, `AsyncExecution.returned_as_direct_result` will evaluate `True` and the query result will have already been cached in this `AsyncExecution` object.
+Calling `get_results()` will not invoke a network round-trip because the query will not be available at the server.

 Queries that execute in this fashion cannot be picked up with `get_async_execution()` and their results are not persisted on the server to be fetched by a separate thread.
-Therefore, before calling `.serialize()` to persist a `query_id:query_secret` pair, you should check if `AsyncExecution.is_available == True` first.
+Therefore, before calling `.serialize()` to persist a `query_id:query_secret` pair, you should check if `AsyncExecution.returned_as_direct_result == True` first.